davekinkead/thesis/paper.coffee.md

 ## Methodology

 How then can we examine the relationship between democratic inclusion and democratic authority?
 How does changing the make up of the demos changes the outcome of democratic processes?
 As philosophers, deductively reasoning from first principles or mutually agreed upon premises is a time-honoured approach.
 We might first postulate some axioms of human nature and essential conditions of democracy before then demonstrating that certain states of affairs are necessary or possible, entailed or contradictory.
-The obvious limitation with this approach however, is that many fundamental questions of political science, theory, and philosophy, are questions of empiric fact.
+The obvious limitation with this approach however, is that many fundamental questions of political science, theory, and philosophy, are questions of empirical fact.
 The biological and psychological forces that drive human behaviour, and the conditions under which actual democracies operate, are such that they cannot be deduced from self reflection whist sitting in a leather arm-chair.

-Given the empiric nature of the investigation then, we could perhaps employ a scientific approach.
+Given the empirical nature of the investigation then, we could perhaps employ a scientific approach.
 We might observe how actual democratic polities form and how different compositions of polities lead to different democratic outcomes.
 Yet the complexity of human political systems makes causal claims all but impossible.
 The lack of adequate sample sizes when using democratic states as relata, the non-linearity that arises from multiple interacting feedback loops, and the inability to hold variables fix 'in the wild' impose severe limits on our causal modelling and explanations that are well known to social scientists.

 But a third approach, although rarely used in philosophy, offers considerable insight into this problem.
 Computer simulation combines advantages of both approaches.
 Typically, simulations are used to make predictions about the real world.
 They attempt to model reality as accurately as possible before showing how changes in inputs lead to changes in the simulation.
 Yet this is also the primary weakness of this approach.
-How well does the simulation modeal reality?
+How well does the simulation model reality?
 If the model lacks fidelity with external world, then any inferences from the model will offer little insight into reality.
-And given the empiric challenges of modelling complex human systems discussed above, the problems of simulating political reality look overwhelming.
+And given the empirical challenges of modelling complex human systems discussed above, the problems of simulating political reality look overwhelming.

 An alternative approach would be to simulate _theory_.
-All theories are abstractions of reality, so simulating theory simply formalises into code the abstractions that thoerists have made for centuries.
+All theories are abstractions of reality, so simulating theory simply formalises into code the abstractions that theorists have made for centuries.
 This type of simulation can be thought of as coherence testing particular theories.
 By making the assumptions and abstractions of a theory explicit in code, we can see if the predictions and claims of the theory are entailed, or at least made probable.
 We can show that a theoretical model is coherent even if we can't show that the theory's assumptions do in fact hold true in reality.

 What follows in the remander of this paper is both a description of a model of democracy as well as a simulation of that model.
 It attempts to capture the key claims of instrumental accounts of democracy and explore how changing the composition of a polity affects the democratic processes of that polity.